-IRIS has now developed into a streamlined and effective national secondary/tertiary eye health service that enables the highest level of medical competence expected in metropolitan areas to be made available to those suffering previously from the absence of any service through the tyranny of distance.
+IRIS developed into a streamlined and effective national secondary/tertiary eye health service that enabled the highest level of medical competence expected in metropolitan areas to be made available to those suffering previously from the absence of any service through the tyranny of distance.

 For further information about the program, please visit: www.irisprogram.com.au